datacarpentry/datacarpentry.github.io/pages/lessons.md

 ### <a id="social-science-curriculum"></a> Social Science Curriculum

-This workshop uses a tabular dataset and teaches data cleaning, management, analysis and visualization. *There are no pre-requisites, and the materials assume no prior knowledge about the tools.* We use a single dataset throughout the workshop to model the data management and analysis workflow that a researcher would use.
+This workshop uses a [tabular interview dataset](http://datacarpentry.org/socialsci-workshop/data/) from the [SAFI Teaching Database](https://figshare.com/articles/SAFI_Survey_Results/6262019) and teaches data cleaning, management, analysis and visualization. *There are no pre-requisites, and the materials assume no prior knowledge about the tools.* We use a single dataset throughout the workshop to model the data management and analysis workflow that a researcher would use.